ondrejsika2/metrocar/docs/gettingstarted/installation.rst

     $ createuser -P metrocar

-You will be asked for password (I recomend to use password: metrocar).
+You will be asked for a password (I recommend to use password: metrocar).
 After that, answer no to every question except if the user can create database (it's needed for creating a testing database when running tests).

 After that you have to create template for postgres.
-From ``https://docs.djangoproject.com/en/dev/_downloads/create_template_postgis-debian1.sh`` download script create_template_postgis-debian.sh which is for debian/ubuntu.
+Download script `create_template_postgis-debian.sh <https://docs.djangoproject.com/en/dev/_downloads/create_template_postgis-debian1.sh>`_ which is for debian/ubuntu.

 Then run the script as user postgres::